SinghDivneet/azquota/README.md

 }

 Step b:
-Now based on the output received above, the azquotamaster.sh needs to be modified as follows:
+Copy azquotamaster.sh and azquotaworker.sh in the same directory.
+Now based on the output received above, the azquotamaster.sh needs to be modified as follows: <br/>

 Step b.1:
 Enter the regions for which the quota information is to be fetched.
+Example as below: <br/>
-Example as below regionarr=('southeastasia' 'eastus')
+regionarr=('southeastasia' 'eastus')

 Step b.2:
 Enter the AAD service principal details based on the output obtained in step a.
-Example as below:
+Example as below: <br/>
 ./azquotaworker.sh "http://myspname" "my_sp_password" "tenant_id" "subscription_id" "${regionarr[@]}"

-So in all the 2 lines should look as below:
+So in all the 2 lines should look as below: <br/>

 regionarr=('<region1>' '<region2>')
 ./azquotaworker.sh "<sp_name>" "<sp_password>" "<tenant_id>" "<subscription_id>" "${regionarr[@]}"

-Repeat the above two lines with relevant details for fetching the quota information for different subscription ids
+Repeat the above two lines with relevant details for fetching the quota information for different subscription ids.

 Step c:
 Make both the shell scripts executable (azquotamaster.sh and azquotaworker.sh)

 Step d:
 Execute the azquotamaster.sh script.
-Example below if the script is to be execute from the same folder:
+Example below if the script is to be execute from the same folder: <br/>
 ./azquotamaster.sh